Skip to content

 self.input_image = preprocessed_data

-return preprocessed_data
+return torch.from_numpy(preprocessed_data)

 def inference(self, model_input):